 The Quays is Greater Manchester's unique waterfront.

-The redevelopment of Salford Quays has created a world-class business, cultural and residential area of great national and regional significance.
+The redevelopment of Salford Quays has created a world-class business, cultural and residential area.
 More people now work at the Quays than in its heyday as a major seaport.
-The area has also become a popular residential area with a regular tram service to West Salford, Altrincham and Manchester city centre.
-The development of MediaCityUK will continue to develop the area's vibrant economy, fantastic leisure assets and high quality residential buildings.
+Salford Quays has also become a popular residential area with a regular tram service to West Salford, Altrincham and Manchester city centre.
+The development of MediaCityUK will continue to build on the area's vibrant economy, fantastic leisure assets and high quality residential buildings.

-Key milestones such as the opening of The Lowry in 2000, with its theatres, galleries, shops, bars, restaurant and conference facilities, along with the Digital World Centre and the Lowry Outlet Mall and leisure development, have marked a major watershed in the sustainable regeneration of the area.
+Key milestones have included the opening of The Lowry in 2000, with its theatres, galleries, shops, bars, restaurant and conference facilities, along with the Digital World Centre and the Lowry Outlet Mall and leisure development.

 The Quays has established itself as a tourist destination of choice with a wealth of world-class entertainment, sporting, leisure and cultural facilities.